Predicting Our Expenses

 Mutual fund investing involves market risk.
 Investment return and fund share value will fluctuate.
 It is possible to lose money by investing in mutual funds.

-Diversification does not assure a profit, nor does it protect against loss of principal.
+Diversification does not assure a profit nor does it protect against loss of principal.

 This material has been prepared for educational purposes only.
 It is not intended to provide, and should not be relied upon for, investment, accounting, legal or tax advice.

-The information in this document does not represent a recommendation to buy, sell or hold a security.
-The trading techniques offered in this report do not guarantee best execution or pricing.
+This information does not represent a recommendation to buy, sell or hold a security.
+The trading techniques offered do not guarantee best execution or pricing.